Share Your Opinion

 The Westpac Altitude Credit Card provides you not only two different point rewards systems and great signup bonuses but also a facile online banking system where you can easily manage your account and make payments.
 On this page we’ll teach you how to login, retrieve your username and password and enroll in the online system.

 How to Login / Make a Payment

-Step 1: Navigate to the Bank of America homepage and click on the ‘Sign In’ button.
+Step 1: Go to the credit card’s homepage and press the ‘Sign In’ button.

-Step 3: Introduce your Online ID and Passcode and click on ‘Sign In.’
+Step 2: Introduce in the provided fields your Customer ID and Password and click on ‘Sign In.’

 Forgot Password / Username